Monitoring energy bills

 Internal wall insulation

 Insulation material is attached to the inside of exterior walls.
 This is done using either insulation boards or by building a stud wall that is filled with insulation.
 You can do this yourself or it can be installed by a professional.

 External wall insulation

 Insulation material is fixed to the outside of your home.
 It is then covered with a special render or cladding.
 It can be finished to look however you like from smooth to brick effect.
-If you are looking to have external wall insulation you must contact Building Control.
-You might also need to contact Planning to find out if you need planning permission.

 Heating your home and hot water accounts for around 60% of your yearly energy bills.
 Having an efficient heating system can make a big difference.